-- a) The installation must comply with the appropriate European, national and local regulations, which may include reference to the IEC code of practice IEC/EN 60079-14.
+- a) The installation must comply with the appropriate European, national and local regulations, which may include reference to the IEC code of practice IEC 60079-14.
 In addition, particular industries or end users may have specific requirements relating to the safety of their installations and these requirements should also be met.
-For the majority of installations the Directive 1999/92/EC [the ATEX Directive safety of installations] is also applicable. - b) This apparatus is an associated electrical apparatus and is normally mounted in a nonhazardous [safe] area.
-The equipment may be installed in a Zone 2 location providing that equipment is covered by a suitable certificate and the relevant installation conditions are met.
-Refer to "Special Conditions for Safe Use - Zone 2 mounting" below. - c) Unless already protected by design, this equipment must be protected by a suitable enclosure against: - i) mechanical and thermal stresses in excess of those noted in the certification documentation and the product specification - ii) aggressive substances, excessive dust, moisture and other contaminants.
+For the majority of installations the Directive 1999/92/EC [the ATEX Directive safety of installations] is also applicable. - b) This apparatus is an associated electrical apparatus and is normally mounted in a non-hazardous [safe] area.
+Specific apparatus described as Category 3 compliant may be installed in a Zone 2 location providing that the relevant installation conditions are met.
+When mounted in a Zone 2 location the apparatus must be provided with an enclosure, which offers an additional degree of protection appropriate to the area classification. - Unless already protected by design, this equipment must be protected by a suitable enclosure against: - i) mechanical and thermal stresses in excess of those noted in the certification documentation and the product specification - ii) aggressive substances, excessive dust, moisture and other contaminants.